 - Use as little soap and make-up as possible.
 Using soap is necessary should you work with coal, gas, or oil.
-For most of US who don’t wear cosmetics, washing with cold water is sufficient to have clean and healthy skin.
-Washing with just cold water is what people have done through most of world history.
+For most of us who don’t wear cosmetics, washing with cold water is sufficient to have clean and healthy skin.
+Washing with just cold water is what people have done throughout most of world history.

 - Expose your skin to the sun daily, even if it’s for a short while if your weather permits.
 You only have to be sure to not burn yourself.
 Exposure to much UV light is however hazardous to the skin.

 - Consider taking a high quality probiotic.
 Having tons of good bacteria residing in your intestines will provide protection against toxins that can promote acne formation.
 Lots of good bacteria in your intestines can also be significant in maintaining healthy skin for your defense mechanisms, which plays an important role.

 - Consider doing a little water or juice fast, which can hasten to heal your skin should you do not see changes as quickly as you’d like.